ganeti/ganeti/man/gnt-instance.rst

 any of the given disks already exists, the operation will fail.
 While this is suboptimal, recreate-disks should hopefully not be needed in normal operation and as such the impact of this is low.

+Optionally the instance's disks can be recreated on different nodes.
+This can be useful if, for example, the original nodes of the instance have gone down (and are marked offline), so we can't recreate on the same nodes.
+To do this, pass the new node(s) via ``-n`` option, with a syntax similar to the **add** command.
+The number of nodes passed must equal the number of nodes that the instance currently has.
+Note that changing nodes is only allowed for 'all disk' replacement (when ``--disks`` is not passed).

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it